Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

 * To download the Aldebaran softeare and SDK is necessary to have a valid account and a register robot Pepper interface.

-* Please make shure of download all the scripts and files presented in this repository.
+* Please make sure of download all the scripts and files presented in this repository.

-* The line 38 of the wrapper: [Neural_Networks_Models.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Neural_Networks_Models.py#L37-L38) allows load the ANN model built (you can re-train or modify this model with the script [RNA_Emotions_BodyPosture_Keras_Tensorflow.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Classify%20emotions)), the model is avaible in this repository with the name **"Model_RNA_Recognition_Of_Emotions"** in the folder [Data_And_RNA_Models](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project/Data_And_RNA_Models). **Please make shure that the path of the file is correct !**
+* The line 38 of the wrapper: [Neural_Networks_Models.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Neural_Networks_Models.py#L37-L38) allows load the ANN model built (you can re-train or modify this model with the script [RNA_Emotions_BodyPosture_Keras_Tensorflow.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Classify%20emotions)), the model is avaible in this repository with the name **"Model_RNA_Recognition_Of_Emotions"** in the folder [Data_And_RNA_Models](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project/Data_And_RNA_Models). **Please make sure that the path of the file is correct !**

 ```python
     37       # Is loaded the RNA model that perform the recognitions of emotions, using the joint angles information.
     38       self.RNA_Emotions = load_model('...\Data_And_RNA_Models\Model_RNA_Recognition_Of_Emotions')
 ```

-* The line 41 of the wrapper: [Neural_Networks_Models.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Neural_Networks_Models.py#L37-L38) allows load the motion sequences data base used to make that Pepper reproduce behaviors animations (You can found the data base: **"Animations Sequences.csv"** in the folder: [Data_And_RNA_Models](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project/Data_And_RNA_Models). **Please make shure that the path of the file is correct !**
+* The line 41 of the wrapper: [Neural_Networks_Models.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Neural_Networks_Models.py#L37-L38) allows load the motion sequences data base used to make that Pepper reproduce behaviors animations (You can found the data base: **"Animations Sequences.csv"** in the folder: [Data_And_RNA_Models](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project/Data_And_RNA_Models). **Please make sure that the path of the file is correct !**

 ```python
     40       # Is loaded the Motion animations database.